- Read more about 2018 Schwarzman Scholar, Devshi Mehrotra

 Applicants who are currently enrolled in undergraduate degree programs must be on track to successfully complete all degree requirements by August 1 of the year their orientation begins.
 There are no requirements for a specific field of undergraduate study; all fields are welcome, but it will be important for applicants, regardless of undergraduate major, to articulate how participating in Schwarzman Scholars will help develop their leadership potential within their field.

-- GPA Expectation: strongly recommend a minimum of 3.5; the most competitive candidates will have a 3.7
+- GPA Expectation: strongly recommend a minimum of 3.5; the most competitive candidates will have at least a 3.7

 - Age Requirement.